pai tourist attractions

 Exploring The Unexplored

 Exploring the unexplored routes was, by far, my favourite activity.
 Just rent a scooter and explore the beautiful countryside and nature around you.
-Wander aimlessly and visit the many hidden villages around Pai.
+Wander and visit the many hidden villages around Pai.

 There are quite a few places to rent a scooter from in Pai.
 I rented my 150cc automatic scooter for 120 Baht a day.